Rutiodon

-Rutiodon ("Wrinkle tooth") is an extinct genus of mystriosuchine phytosaurs from the Late Triassic of the eastern United States.
+Rutiodon (meaning "wrinkle tooth") is an extinct genus of mystriosuchine phytosaurs from the Late Triassic of the eastern United States.
 The type species of Rutiodon, Rutiodon carolinensis, encompasses a large number of skulls and assorted postcranial fossils discovered in the Cumnock Formation of North Carolina.
 Fossils referable to the species are also known from Pennsylvania, New Jersey, and Virginia.
 Rutiodon carolinensis is the most well-described species of phytosaur in eastern North America, though its validity as a natural taxon has been questioned.
 Some paleontologists also recognize a larger and more robust species, Rutiodon manhattanensis, which is known from teeth and postcranial fossils from New Jersey and Pennsylvania.

 Description

 Like other phytosaurs, Rutiodon strongly resembled a crocodile, but its nostrils were positioned far back on the head, close to the eyes, instead of at the tip of the snout.
 It had enlarged front teeth, and a relatively narrow jaw, somewhat resembling that of a modern gharial.
 This suggests that this carnivore probably caught fish and it may also have snatched land animals from the waterside.
 Also, like modern crocodiles, its back, flanks, and tail were covered with bony armored plates.

-Rutiodon was among the largest carnivorous animals of its environment, measuring 3–8 meters (10–26 ft) in length.
+Rutiodon was among the largest carnivorous animals of its environment, measuring up to 8 m long and weighing about 1 MT.